Prediction of defect properties in concentrated solid solutions using a Langmuir-like model: Results

+The intermediate probability density between the peaks denotes that the sample is not fully equilibrated, which is consistent with the prior SRO calculations (see Figure \ref{fig:sro_params}), where the final $\chi_{\text{Fe}\text{Al}} < 1$.
+From these statistics, we can calculate $x_\text{V}(\beta)$, $E_\text{form}(\beta)$, and $\Omega_\text{form}(\beta)$ for the final MC-MD snapshot.
+Note that we implicitly set $p = 0$.
+We can also use these statistics to compute these quantities for the aforementioned traditional two-state model\cite{PhysRevB.93.134115,MANZOOR2021110669,CHEN2018355,PhysRevB.89.024101,10.1063/1.5086172}, which excludes the probability that site $\sigma$ can be occupied by a type other than $t(\sigma)$:

-Note the strong temperature dependence on the formation energy and formation volume.
+Note the strong temperature dependence on the formation energy and formation volume for both the $(k+1)$-state model and the two-state model.
 Both formation energy and volume monotonically increase with temperature, with formation energy notably changing more than $\SI{0.2}{eV}$ over the $\SI{387}{K}$-$\SI{1161}{K}$ range for both alloy systems.

+For CoNiCrFeMn, the $(k+1)$-state model and the two-state model yield similar vacancy concentrations, formation energies, and formation volumes over the tested temperature range.
+However, the predictions are less similar for FeAl.
+For FeAl, the difference in predicted formation energy is roughly $\SI{0.08}{eV}$ over the entire tested temperature range, and the difference in predicted formation volume increases from $\SI{0.20}{\AA^3}$ to $\SI{0.73}{\AA^3}$.